 Monitor all cronjobs at the admin backend

-With Cron Schedule, admins can view clearly and manage all the executed and scheduled cron jobs via the backend separate listing grid very easily.
+With Magento 2 Cron Scheduler extension, admins can view clearly and manage all the executed and scheduled cron jobs via the backend separate listing grid very easily.
 The grid allows accessing any time to monitor cron job details including cron job code, group name, activation status, instance classpath, job method, time schedule and action.
 It is able to edit quickly the cron jobs which are created by admins via this grid.
 In other words, the grid brings an overview of all cron tasks available.

 Also, at the Manage Cron Jobs Grid, store admins can take mass actions as delete, change status or execute all or selected cron tasks conveniently and in a time-saving way.